Elizabeth Malcolm, Psy.D. (ESM Psychology PLLC)

 Wilmette Junior High School, Wilmette, IL

 New Trier High School, Winnetka, IL

 Psy.D., The George Washington University (Clinical Psychology)

 Elizabeth Malcolm, PsyD, is a licensed clinical psychologist in the District of Columbia, Maryland, and Virginia.
+She is currently operating in hybrid mode.
 She has experience conducting assessments across the lifespan, with particular interest and expertise in evaluating children, adolescents, and young adults.
 In the course of her training, Dr. Malcolm has acquired a range of clinical experience in assessment, including work within private practice, school, community, and hospital settings.
 She offers evaluations for a variety of presenting concerns, including learning differences, attention problems, social-emotional concerns, and autism spectrum disorder (she is formally ADOS-2 trained).